-4.6 Restrictions on Assignment; Liability to Obligor.
-Are restrictions in receivables contracts prohibiting sale or assignment generally enforceable in England & Wales?
+4.7 Restrictions on Assignment; Liability to Obligor.
+If either or both of the restrictions in question 4.6 are binding, or if the receivables contract explicitly prohibits an assignment of receivables under the receivables contract, are such restrictions generally enforceable in England & Wales?
 Are there exceptions to this rule (e.g., for contracts between commercial entities)?
-If England & Wales recognises prohibitions on sale or assignment and the seller nevertheless sells receivables to the purchaser, will either the seller or the purchaser be liable to the obligor for breach of contract or on any other basis?
+If England & Wales recognises restrictions on sale or assignment and the seller nevertheless sells receivables to the purchaser, will either the seller or the purchaser be liable to the obligor for breach of contract or on any other basis?

+See questions 4.1, 4.4 and 4.6 above.
 Restrictions on assignments or transfers of receivables are generally enforceable.
 If a contract is silent on assignability, then such contract and the receivables arising thereunder will be freely assignable.
-In very limited circumstances, such as upon the death of an individual, assignment may take place by operation of law, overriding an express contractual provision prohibiting assignment.
+In very limited circumstances, such as upon the death of an individual or in certain limited statutory transfers, assignment may take place by operation of law, overriding an express contractual provision prohibiting assignment.
 It may be possible to utilise a trust arrangement where non-assignment provisions within contracts would otherwise prevent assignment.